Columbus Criminal Attorney

 Most criminal cases do not go to trial.
 Some ways of resolving cases without trial include: convincing the prosecutor to dismiss the case, diversion or intervention programs leading to dismissal, filing pretrial motions such as motions to dismiss the case or motions to suppress evidence, or entering into a plea bargain with the government.

 If it is not possible to favorably resolve your case by these other means, a trial is your right.
 In fact, a trial may be the best means of successfully defending your case and clearing your name.
-A successful trial begins with working with skilled Columbus Criminal Defense Attorney.
+A successful trial begins with working with a skilled Columbus Criminal Defense Attorney.

 What is a plea bargain?

-A plea bargain is an agreement with between the prosecutor and the defense to resolve a case with a plea of guilty or no contest to a certain charge or charges.
+A plea bargain is an agreement between the prosecutor and the defense to resolve a case with a plea of guilty or no contest to a certain charge or charges.
 The idea is that you give up your right to continue your defense, while the prosecution usually dismisses certain charges or agrees to less serious penalties.

 What type of criminal cases do you handle?